Operator learning with PCA-Net: upper and lower complexity bounds

 \paragraph{Complexity of the output distribution.} The first potential reason for the inefficiency of PCA-Net is a consequence of the following lower bound on the approximation error. \begin{proposition} Let $\mu \in \cP(\cX)$ be a probability measure, and let $\Psi^\dagger\in L^2_\mu(\cX;\cY)$ be an operator.
 Let $\lambda_1 \ge \lambda_2 \ge \dots \ge 0$ be the PCA eigenvalues of the push-forward measure $\Psi^\dagger_\#\mu$ on $\cY$.
 Then we have the following lower bound,

-for any PCA-Net $\Psi$ with PCA dimension $\dy$ on $\cY$. \end{proposition} The proof of Proposition \ref{prop:lower-bd} is an almost verbatim repetition of the argument in \cite[Theorem 3.6]{thdeeponet}; we won't repeat the proof here.
+for any PCA-Net $\Psi$ with PCA dimension $\dy$ on $\cY$. \end{proposition} The proof of Proposition \ref{prop:lower-bd} is an almost verbatim repetition of the argument in \citep[Theorem 3.6]{thdeeponet}; we won't repeat the proof here.
 As a consequence of \eqref{eq:lower-bd}, the approximation error that can be achieved with a PCA dimension $\dy$ is lower bounded by the decay of the PCA eigenvalues of the push-forward measure $\Psi^\dagger_\#\mu$, i.e. by the optimal PCA projection error $\cR^\opt_d(\Psi^\dagger_\#\mu) = \sum_{j>\dy} \lambda_j$.
-In particular, if this decay is very slow, e.g. $\cR^\opt_d(\Psi^\dagger_\#\mu) \gtrsim \log(\dy)^{-1}$, then an \emph{exponentially} large PCA dimension $\dy(\epsilon) \sim \exp(\epsilon^{-1})$ is required, which entails that also an exponential number of samples $N \gtrsim \exp(\epsilon^{-1})$ and an exponential neural network size $\size(\psi) \gtrsim \exp(\epsilon^{-1})$ are required.
+In particular, if this decay is very slow, e.g. $\cR^\opt_d(\Psi^\dagger_\#\mu) \gtrsim \log(\dy)^{-1}$, then an \emph{exponentially} large PCA dimension $\dy(\epsilon) \sim \exp(\epsilon^{-1})$ is required, which entails that also an exponential number of samples $N \gtrsim \exp(\epsilon^{-1})$ and an exponential neural network size $\size(\psi) \gtrsim \exp(\epsilon^{-1})$ are required: The bound on $N$ follows from the fact that the empirical PCA covariance operator \eqref{eq:empirical-cov} is of rank at most $N$, and hence the determination of $d_\cY$ non-trivial PCA eigendirections requires at least $N\ge d_\cY$ samples.
+Furthermore, since the neural network $\psi$ must have $d_\cY$ non-trivial output components, at least $d_\cY$ non-zero weights are required.
 The first potential obstacle thus relates to the \emph{complexity of the output space}, encoded in the PCA eigenvalue decay of the measure $\Psi^\dagger_\#\mu$.
-We note in passing that the problem of a slow eigenvalue decay can sometimes be ameliorated by replacing the linear decoder $\cD_\cY$ by a non-linear mapping, leading to improved results both theoretically and empirically \cite{seidman2022nomad,LMHM2022}.
+We note in passing that the problem of a slow eigenvalue decay can sometimes be ameliorated by replacing the linear decoder $\cD_\cY$ by a non-linear mapping, leading to improved results both theoretically and empirically \citep{seidman2022nomad,LMHM2022}.